AlibabaCloudDocs/arms/intl.en-US/Application monitoring/FAQ about updating the ARMS agent for Java applications.md

 -   Uninstall the ARMS agent for Java applications on other platforms

     Delete the parameters related to AppName and LicenseKey in the configuration file or startup script.
-For more information, see[t152228.md\#uninstall](/intl.en-US/Application monitoring/Start monitoring Java applications/Manually install the ARMS agent for a Java application.md) .
+For more information, see [t152228.md\#uninstall](/intl.en-US/Application monitoring/Monitor Java applications/Manually install the ARMS agent for a Java application.md) .